-He uses old materials such as books, maps, encyclopedias, textbooks to create unique and incredible.
-Using tweezers, knives, scalpels and other surgical instruments, dissects the book and discovers gradually its most hidden, not even he really knows what the end result of his creations.
-"This makes it even more exciting," said Dettmer.
+He uses old materials such as books, maps, encyclopedias, textbooks to create unique and incredible pieces.
+Using tweezers, knives, scalpels and other surgical tools, he dissects the book and gradually discovers its most hidden part, not even he really knows what the end result of his creations will be.
+“This makes it even more exciting,” said Dettmer.

-The artist begins his process by sealing the edges of the old book with the glue.
-Once the edges are well sealed and the books are in the shape you want, start digging bit by bit layer by layer bringing to light a number of letters of each page and the pictures you want to keep.
-Nothing in the book is moved or implanted, only removed.
+The artist begins his process by sealing the edges of the old book with glue.
+Once the edges are tightly closed and the books are in the desired shape, he begins to dig bit by bit layer by layer, bringing to light various letters of each page and the images he wants to keep.
+Nothing inside the book is transferred or implanted, only removed.

-Its process can take weeks or even years, depending on how the sculpture is intricate.
-His work week usually arrives up to 50 hours he spends closed his studio.
+Its process can take weeks or even years, depending on how intricate the sculpture is.
+His working week usually goes up to 50 hours which he spends indoors in his studio.